ayaancdry/DemocrEase/README.md

 ## Usage

-The DemoCrase (Voting System) can be utilized for the following purposes:
+The DemocrEase (Voting System) can be utilized for the following purposes:

 1. Conducting statewide elections on a large scale.
 2. Managing elections across multiple constituencies simultaneously.